mauricio-coursera/DataScienceCoursera_GettingAndCleaningDataCourseProject/README.md

       - train/X_train.txt: the actual measurements
       - train/Y_train.txt: the activity code for that group of measurements

-The cleanData.R file uses a series of "read.table" commands to load the several files with raw data.
+The run_analysis.R file uses a series of "read.table" commands to load the several files with raw data.

 Bellow is the sequence of commands to get activity data for test and train